ameenalasady/universeaty-revisited/README.md

 *   **Privacy-Conscious:** Your email is used solely for sending you the notifications you request.
 It is not shared or used for any other purpose.
 *   **Completely Open Source:** Both the frontend and backend code are available for review, ensuring full transparency in how the system operates.

+## Important — MyTimetable login

+Universeaty cannot perform live checks while McMaster's [MyTimetable](https://mytimetable.mcmaster.ca/) requires an authenticated login.
+Because this project does not have McMaster credentials, automated monitoring and live updates are temporarily suspended whenever MyTimetable prompts for sign-in.
+Monitoring will automatically resume as soon as the site becomes publicly accessible again (this typically resolves within a few days).
+We apologize for the inconvenience and appreciate your patience.

 ## Frequently Asked Questions

 **How do I know my watch request was successful?**